 Capex

+[Table from Wanda/Glenn]

 Capital expenditures included in the projections are designated as expansions, new business, telecom and maintenance.
 Expansion capital expenditures relate to TGS’ plans to increase pipeline capacity and expand its upstream gas processing services.
 Major projects in 2000 through 2003 include:

 Completing a 2.4 MMcmd expansion primarily on the General San Martín pipeline to service a new industrial plant.
 Completion is expected in June 2000.
 (US$15.7 million)

 Building a pipeline to connect to the Cruz del Sur pipeline.
 Completion is expected in July 2001.
 (US$21.7 million)

-Construction of an 81 km 30 loop and a 20 km 36 loop to bring more gas volumes into the Cerri Complex since the gas will be drier as a result of the YPF Mega project.
+Construction of an 81 km 30" loop and a 20 km 36" loop to bring more gas volumes into the Cerri Complex since the gas will be drier as a result of the YPF Mega project.
 Completion is expected in2001.
 (US$52.5 million)

-Expansion of 2.6 MMcmd on the pipelines between Bahía Blanca and Buenos Aires by adding a 139 km 36 loop and a 30 km 30 loop.
+Expansion of 2.6 MMcmd on the pipelines between Bahía Blanca and Buenos Aires by adding a 139 km 36" loop and a 30 km 30" loop.
 Completion is expected in June 2002.
 (US$64.1 million)

 Expansion of 3.8 MMcmd on the General San Martín, Neuba II and the pipelines between Bahia Blanca and Buenos Aires primarily for a planned 700 to 750 MW power plant near Buenos Aires.
 Completion is expected in June 2003.
 (US$155.2 million)